Frequently Asked Questions

 What happens if an assessment does not confirm a diagnosis?

-Assessment reports may be used to support applications for services such as NDIS, educational adjustments or workplace accommodations.
+Assessment reports may be used to support applications for services such as the NDIS, educational adjustments, or workplace accommodations.
 However, acceptance of reports is determined by the receiving organisation, and additional documentation may sometimes be required.

-Many medical practitioners (such as GPs, endocrinologists and surgeons) accept comprehensive psychosocial assessment reports when considering gender-affirming medical care.
+Many medical practitioners, including GPs, endocrinologists, and surgeons, accept comprehensive psychosocial assessment reports when considering gender-affirming medical care.

 Requirements can vary between practitioners and services.
 If gender-affirming medical care is being considered, it is recommended that you confirm with your treating doctor whether external assessment reports are accepted and whether any specific documentation is required.

 Yes.
-Parent or guardian involvement is required for appointments involving young people under 18.
+Parent or guardian involvement is required for appointments involving young people under 18 years of age.

 What if one parent does not consent?